modular/modular/KGEN/docs/public/programming-manual.md

 One of Python’s most amazing features is its extensible runtime meta-programming features.
 This has enabled a wide range of libraries and provides a flexible and extensible programming model that Python programmers everywhere benefit from.
-Unfortunately, these features also come at a cost.
-Because they are evaluated at runtime, they directly impact run-time efficiency of the underlying code.
+Unfortunately, these features also come at a cost: because they are evaluated at runtime, they directly impact run-time efficiency of the underlying code.
 Because they are not known to the IDE, it is difficult for IDE features like code completion to understand them and use them to improve the developer experience.